mroodschild/froog/README.md

 ## Introduction

-This project was created with academic purpose for my PhD Tesis.
-Its design goals are; 1) to be accessible to both novices and experts, and 2) facilitate neural networks manipulations.
-Froog is free, written in 100% Java and has been released under Apache 2 license.
+This project was created with mainly academic purposes for my PhD Tesis, but it is also free for commercial uses.
+Its design goals are: 1) To be accessible to both novices and experts, and 2) To facilitate neural networks manipulations.
+Froog is free, written 100% in Java, and has been released under Apache 2 license.

 Currently Froog supports: